Cape Cod St. Patrick’s Parade Scholarships

-Criteria for Cape Cod St. Patrick’s Parade Colleen Pageant:
+Criteria for Cape Cod St. Patrick’s Parade Scholarship:

-- Must be a female high school senior with plans for continued education in an accredited program.
+- Must be a high school senior with plans for continued education in an accredited program

 - Must be of Irish descent.
-(Lineage described in cover letter or with essay)
+(Lineage described in a cover letter or with essay)

 - List school activities, community activities, and work experience.

 - Must be a resident of a town on Cape Cod.

 - Must be available for a pre-parade interview (time & place to be determined), the Grand Marshal’s Dinner scheduled for Friday, March 6, 2020 at 6 PM, and the Cape Cod St. Patrick’s Parade on Saturday, March 7, 2020.

 - Must submit completed application with one letter of reference from a high school teacher, a member of the clergy or community/civic department leader and an essay describing what your Irish heritage means to you.

 - Must submit a photograph, photos of the 2 winners will be featured on the Parade website, Facebook, and Instagram.